OCF Connector for Amazon Athena: Install and Configure

 Specify the JDBC UI in the required format.
 Refer to JDBC URI for examples.

-After selecting the authentication type, specify the information in the corresponding section of the user interface.
+If you selected the Basic Authentication radio button, specify the information in the Basic Authentication section of General Settings.
 Save the values by clicking Save.

 Parameter